 The Board’s primary role is governance, with student achievement as the central focus.
 Its responsibilities are many – just a few of them include managing the superintendency; fiscal oversight; setting District plans and goals; providing for program development; the adoption of instructional, administrative and operating policies; review and evaluation; and advocating on behalf of students and schools.

 The nine members of the Fargo School Board all serve regular (and ad hoc) committee assignments, with representatives from the administration.
-The Board’s regular committees that meet annually on at least a quarterly basis are: Communications, Governance, Governmental Affairs, Negotiations and Planning.
+The Board’s regular committees that meet annually on at least a quarterly basis are: Communications, Engagement and Advocacy; Governance; Governmental Affairs; Negotiations; and Planning.
 Board members also serve as liaisons to individual school buildings, and as designated FPS representatives on the boards and committees of various community organizations

 As elected servants of the District’s taxpayers, one of the goals of the Board is to be as transparent about its business as possible.
 The exemptions from North Dakota Open Meetings Law are short in number, and some are only temporary.
 Closed meetings, also known as “executive session,” are used when the legal authority exists to close them.
 Examples include litigation, confidential economic development information, contract negotiations, and disciplinary matters.

 The Board’s meetings are broadcast live on public access (channel 56) and also streamed live and archived on YouTube.

 Content E-Alerts are sent to users who have subscribed to a homepage or website section of interest.
 You will receive an email notification when newsletters, daily announcements or School Board agendas are posted.
 Click here to sign up and begin the process of setting your subscriptions.
 Need help?
 Click here for directions.